mpvismer/nrf-hal/README.md

 ### wdt-demo (Timer)

 Watchdog timer demo.
 This demonstrates the how the entire device can be set to automatically reset if certain conditions are not met within a certain period of time.
 In this case you have to press all 4 buttons at least once within a 5 second period to prevent a reset.
-If you mash the buttons for a while the you will encounter an 'attempt to subtract with overflow' panic at `main.rs:205` which is ultimately cleared by the watchdog timer.
+If you mash the buttons for a while you will encounter an 'attempt to subtract with overflow' panic at `main.rs:205` which is ultimately cleared by the watchdog timer.
 This is intended demo behaviour ;)